Deciding to go freelance isn’t an easy decision.

 So, right now I’m busy with little time to promote myself, which might work against me later, but that’s freelancing.
 I’m enjoying the crest of this wave of work, but I know the tide will change and my oars will be smacking against a dry riverbed once more.

-My first six months has had highs, lows and surprises, but it really changed when I changed tack.
+My first six months have had highs, lows and surprises, but it really changed when I changed tack.
 When I decided to network in a relaxed manner and when I made writers aware I had time to help them.
 Now I have writers approaching me thinking I’m a success.

 I’m not a success, yet.
 I have terrible dry spells where I sit for weeks on end with little to do, it’s just the hard work I put in has exploded all at once.